DevLabor/com.devlabor.wcf.store.verification/README.md

 Plugin-Store Verification
 ===================================

-Authenticates with WoltLab Plugin-Store and assign user to group.
+Authenticates with WoltLab Plugin-Store and assigns user to group.

 Download
 --------